Probing Social Identity Bias in Chinese LLMs with Gendered Pronouns and Social Groups: Discussion and Conclusion

-Our findings highlight significant risks for the deployment of Chinese-based LLMs in real-world applications.
-Social identity biases embedded in these models risk reinforcing existing divisions, and their amplification in interactive settings raises particular concerns for user-facing contexts such as chatbots or content moderation.
-Gendered asymmetries further suggest that entrenched stereotypes may be reproduced, with especially harmful effects for marginalized groups.
+Our findings highlight potential risks for the deployment of Chinese LLMs in real-world applications.
+Social identity biases in these models may contribute to the reinforcement of existing divisions, and their presence in interactive settings raises particular concerns for user-facing applications such as chatbots or content moderation.
+Gendered asymmetries further suggest that entrenched stereotypes may be reproduced, with associated increases in toxicity-related signals for certain groups.
 Moreover, biases are not uniform across social categories, with education, gender and nationality being disproportionately affected.
 At the same time, instruction-tuned models tend to display more balanced behavior than pretrained ones, suggesting that alignment strategies can partially mitigate outgroup hostility, though not eliminate it.
 These observations call for systematic monitoring of LLM behavior in high-stakes domains and the development of mitigation strategies that are both culturally and linguistically sensitive to the Chinese context.

 Future work may extend our analysis in several directions.
-A natural step would be to broaden the scope of evaluation to a wider set of Chinese LLMs, enabling more comprehensive cross-model comparisons.
-Advances in sentiment analysis specifically tailored to Chinese could further improve the reliability of detecting affective social identity biases.
-In addition, collecting conversational data directly from Chinese LLMs, with more balanced representation across gender categories, would provide stronger empirical grounding for studies of social identity bias.
+A natural step would be to broaden the scope to include systematic comparisons between Chinese-native and English-centric models.
+Adopting richer annotation schemas beyond sentiment (e.g., stereotype categorization) could further improve the reliability of detecting affective social identity biases.
+In addition, collecting conversational data directly from Chinese-native architectures, with more balanced representation across gender categories, would provide stronger empirical grounding for studies of social identity bias.
 Moving beyond prompt-based textual evaluations, future research should explore more interactive and diverse evaluation settings.
-Insights from these directions could also inform the design and deployment of mitigation strategies, helping to reduce bias in Chinese-based LLMs while remaining sensitive to linguistic and cultural contexts.
+Insights from these directions could inform language-aware mitigation strategies that target the mechanistic drivers of bias, helping to reduce bias in Chinese LLMs while remaining sensitive to linguistic and cultural contexts.
 Lastly, a similar pipeline could be adopted to investigate the presence of social identity biases in generative models across different languages and cultures.